Mat3814/ID2223_Lab2/README.md

 From 24 we started switching from opus book to europarl, from here we see accordingly to the BLEU score that the loss decrease

-Note : Despite that we saw our model giving better answers ,the increase in performances can also be correlated to domain mismatch between the two datasets.
+Note : Despite that we saw our model giving better answers ,the increase in performances can also be correlated to domain mismatch in evaluation sets between the two datasets.

 ## Usage